Barandis/reveal-jade/README.md

 extends ../../resources/layout/presentation

 block title
-  title Example Jade/Reveal.js Presentation meta(name="description", content="Example presentation using Jade rather than HTML for Reveal.js") meta(name="author", content="Thomas Otterson")
+  title Example Reveal-Jade Presentation meta(name="description", content="Example presentation using Jade rather than HTML for reveal.js") meta(name="author", content="Thomas Otterson")

 block slides
   +slide
-    h1 Reveal.js + Jade
+    h1 Reveal-Jade
-    h3 Because writing in HTML is a pain and Markdown doesn't support all the cool Reveal.js features p
+    h3 Because writing in HTML is a pain and you can't use all of the cool reveal.js features in Markdown p
       small.
         Created by #[a(href="http://hakim.se") Hakim El Hattab] /